MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 For more information about the different modes and how to upgrade, see [AD RMS Cryptographic Modes](https://technet.microsoft.com/library/hh867439(v=ws.10).aspx).

-If your AD RMS cluster is in Cryptographic Mode 1 and you cannot upgrade it, you must re-key your Azure Information Protection tenant key when migration is complete.
-Re-keying creates a new tenant key that uses Cryptographic Mode 2.
+If your AD RMS cluster is in Cryptographic Mode 1 and you cannot upgrade it, you must rekey your Azure Information Protection tenant key when migration is complete. rekeying creates a new tenant key that uses Cryptographic Mode 2.
 Using the Azure Rights Management service with Cryptographic Mode 1 is supported only during the migration process.

 To confirm the AD RMS cryptographic mode: